iotaledger/data-marketplace/README.md

 Before you can run this application, you will need to install `Node.js` on your machine.
 Once you've installed `Node.js`, you can use `npm` to run commands listed below.

+### Create a Firebase Account

+The data-marketplace uses [Firebase](https://firebase.google.com/) as storage solution.
+You need an active Firebase project to use the data-marketplace.
+Please create one.

+### Add config.json in src/

+There is an example config.json file in the src directory.
+Create a config.json file with the same structure.
+You can get the information in the Firebase getting started guide for your project.

 ### To run for Development.

 ```javascript